 - Show respect to all variations of faith during inspections.

 - Explain why you need to conduct a security search.

-– If possible, searches should generally be conducted by a guard of the same gender.
+- If possible, a guard of the same gender should conduct searches.

-– If necessary and available, a private room may be offered for the search to be conducted.
+- If necessary and available, offer a private room to conduct the search.

 A culturally aware security guard may prevent embarrassing situations and portray the client in a positive light.

 In the event an individual sets off the alarm walking through the magnetometer, the security guard will first ensure he/she has removed all metal objects from their person.
 They will then instruct the person to walk through again.
-If the alarm sounds again, the security guard will use a hand-held wand if available to pinpoint the location of the metal material.
+If the alarm sounds again, the security guard will use a hand-held wand, if available,e to pinpoint the location of the metal material.

 Once the normal control procedures for employees or visitors have been met, the security guard may allow entry into the facility.
 Visitors may have to be issued visitor’s passes and/or escorted.
 If someone refuses to comply with the established procedures for entry into a facility, they must not be allowed access.

 Remote Monitoring or VirtuGuard™ is an interactive remote monitoring service offered by BOS Security.
 From our Command Centers, headquartered in Athens, Georgia, VirtuGuard™ Agents have access to live video streams and recorded video from your locations through security cameras and other infrastructure installed on your property.
 This security infrastructure combined with the use of AI (Artificial Intelligence) technologies, alerts Agents in our command centers to activity/events as they occur, in near real-time.
 The Command Center Team then reacts accordingly to your site-specific protocols.